That Dáil Éireann:

 Normalising periods and ensuring objective education is incredibly important.
 The lack of conversation in the Oireachtas on menstruation mirrors a societal silence on the issue.
 Six out of ten young women surveyed by Plan International Ireland said that they feel shame and embarrassment about their period; shame and embarrassment about something so ordinary and natural.

 The stigma surrounding periods and the cost of period products have very real consequences.
 Plan International Ireland’s survey found that 61% of Irish girls have missed school because of their period.
 If 61% of students said they had missed school because of some sort of virus it would be a national emergency.
-No student should have to miss school because of stigma or because they cannot afford sanitary products.
+No student should have to miss school because of stigma or because she cannot afford sanitary products.
 Education is a basic human right and we must do everything we can to ensure that right is not jeopardised.
 We need to remove the taboo around discussing menstruation.
-No woman should ever feel burdened with unnecessary stress, embarrassment or anxiety every month because of their gender or financial circumstances.
+No woman should ever feel burdened with unnecessary stress, embarrassment or anxiety every month because of her gender or financial circumstances.

 We need to be able speak openly about periods so that we can learn about the many and complex issues that people face when on their periods, and address those issues.
 For instance, have Members ever thought about where sanitary product dispensers are placed?
-Usually they are found in non-wheelchair accessible women’s bathrooms, positioned at about 5 ft. from the ground.
+Usually they are found in non-wheelchair accessible women’s bathrooms, positioned at about 5 ft from the ground.
 This makes them inaccessible to people in wheelchairs, to little people and to trans men.

 When we shroud issues in stigma, when we fail to have open conversation, we often end up further marginalising whole sections of society.
-I hope that when this motion passes, that these conversations are had and that inclusive accessibility to free products is ensured across the country.
+I hope that when this motion passes, these conversations are had and that inclusive accessibility to free products is ensured across the country.

 We also need to be able to be assured of the safety of the products we use, which is why this motion is calling for better regulation of sanitary products.
 Last week, Lynn Boylan, MEP, highlighted that the responsibility of ensuring the safety of these products rests with the manufacturers.
 These are health products so their safety should be ensured through proper State-led regulation.

 Opening up the conversation on periods, as well as providing free and safe sanitary products, will help to bring greater dignity and well-being to women and girls.
 When people do not feel able to talk openly about their concerns, we end up with people quietly suffering.
-I would like to emphasise that it is not just the women who need to have this conversation.
+I would like to emphasise that it is not just women who need to have this conversation.
 Of 158 Deputies, only 35 women have been elected to the Dáil and I am disappointed so few men have decided to attend the debate this evening, because this is an issue about which we need to educate our fathers, sons and brothers.
 While the caucus has ensured that the Dáil has this conversation tonight, and we are grateful that we got Government time for this motion, I cannot emphasise enough that we need more than conversation.
 It is over to the Government to take the necessary action outlined in our motion to put an end to period poverty.
 One action it can easily take is to allocate funding in the next budget for the provision of free sanitary products in all public buildings.

 I am proud of the work the Women’s Caucus has done to shed light on this issue by bringing forward this motion.
 While the Women’s Caucus enjoys the support of the vast majority of women Members of the Oireachtas, and there have been so many valuable contributions to it by former female Members, I am also aware there are women who are not active members of it, or who chose not to be in it at all, who have co-signed this motion and will speak in support of it tonight.
 I acknowledge them and thank them for their support which has led to all women Members of the Dáil uniting today on this motion.
 In doing so, I recognise the fact that democracy in the form of Dáil elections has repeatedly returned women of different viewpoints and different political backgrounds to this House.
 Often, we disagree more than we agree and that is why today is a glimpse of, and shines a light on, what can be achieved through this dynamic, of women working together, casting aside party political differences, which they genuinely and passionately hold, and exploring options of where we can be a force of positive change and action together.

 I thank those who helped bring this motion to the Dáil today.
-Míle buíochas to Sinead Mercier who drafted the motion with invaluable input from Claire Hunt of Homeless Period Ireland and the team at Plan International Ireland.
+Míle buíochas to Sinead Mercier, who drafted the motion with invaluable input from Claire Hunt of Homeless Period Ireland and the team at Plan International Ireland.
 I thank my own team, Una Power, Donal Swan, Anna Conlan, Catherine O’Keeffe and Linda Wilson, who went above and beyond in their work on this motion.
 I would also like to acknowledge the Senators from our caucus who have attended tonight’s debate and will be debating this motion in the Seanad on 27 March.
-I also thank Laura Harmon from the National Women's Council of Ireland who acts as the secretariat for our caucus.
+I also thank Laura Harmon from the National Women's Council of Ireland, who acts as the secretariat for our caucus.

 I especially welcome and thank all the visitors in the Gallery this evening, who represent activists, academics and the many organisations and NGOs which do so much to highlight not only this issue but the many issues of inequality and discrimination facing women across the world.
 I also thank the Ceann Comhairle for his unwavering support of the Women’s Caucus.

 I take the opportunity as chair of the caucus to state that tonight’s motion is just the beginning for the Oireachtas Women’s Caucus.
 We intend to bring forward further legislation in the future to tackle effectively a diverse range of women’s issues which need attention.
 Of course, legislative change is only one facet of the caucus’s work.
 Since it was established, a mere 18 months ago, we have been making our voices heard on a range of issues.
-From the forthcoming survey on harassment, bullying and sexual harassment in Leinster House, which the caucus requested and insisted would include every single person who works in Leinster House, to ensuring consultation on the women in the home referendum, to working with female parliamentarians globally by founding and hosting the International Congress of Women’s Parliamentary Caucuses, we are putting women to front and centre of political decision making.
+From the forthcoming survey on harassment, bullying and sexual harassment in Leinster House, which the caucus requested and insisted would include every single person who works in Leinster House, to ensuring consultation on the women in the home referendum, to working with female parliamentarians globally by founding and hosting the International Congress of Women’s Parliamentary Caucuses, we are putting women to the front and centre of political decision making.
 That is where we belong.

 The barriers to equality, both in Ireland and abroad, are many and complex.
 Together as women we are an effective force for positive change.